ryssbowh/craft-themes/DEVELOPERS.md

 Each Theme can gain control on the classes and attributes defined for each layout/block/field/file/group/region by defining a [preference class](src/models/ThemePreferences.php).
 To override the preferences for your theme, override the method `getPreferencesModel(): ThemePreferencesInterface` of its main class.

-### Dev mode
+### Debug

-The available templates and variables can be printed as html comments by enabling the option in the themes plugin settings.
+The available templates and variables can be printed as html comments by enabling the option in the settings.

+Shortcuts for layout management can be shown on the frontend by enabling the option in the settings.

 ### Root templates folder